Vishesh-tamrakar/upskill_campus/README.md

 # Upskill-Campus_Quality_Prediction

 # Project Title : Quality Prediction in a Mining Process
-/ submitted to Upskill Campus /
+// submitted to Upskill Campus by Vishesh Tamrakar & Surbhi Parganiha

 ### Links to Dataset :